 Prospects: Engineering and Manufacturing will provide an overview of this thriving sector.
 Engineering graduates can choose to work within a vast range of fields including the automotive industry, aerospace, food and drink manufacturing, the pharmaceutical industry and the energy sector to name a few.
 To understand how roles may vary by sector take a look at Target Jobs: What can you do with a Mechanical Engineering degree?

 As a student any engineering-related work experience you can acquire is really beneficial and most of the larger employers offer internship and placement opportunities.
-There is a large and diverse range of employers offering work experience and graduate opportunities to engineering students, popular employers are listed on The Guardian UK 2016/17 300 and you can review websites such as Gradcracker to become familiar with the employers who hire student engineers.
+There is a large and diverse range of employers offering work experience and graduate opportunities to engineering students, popular employers are listed on Target Jobs UK 300 and you can review websites such as Gradcracker to become familiar with the employers who hire student engineers.

 Aerospace Engineers are predominantly involved in the design, development and maintenance of aircraft, but may also work with satellites and missiles.
-TargetJobs: Engineering provides an overview of aerospace engineering and the Careers in Aerospace website provides a directory of employers working in the aerospace industry and an overview of the career areas/specialisms within the sector.
+TargetJobs: Aerospace Engineering provides an overview of aerospace engineering and the Careers in Aerospace website provides a directory of employers working in the aerospace industry and an overview of the career areas/specialisms within the sector.
 The Royal Aeronautical Society also host a Jobs Board and information on ongoing professional development.
-Students interested in space careers can find more information on Space Careers UK

 Automotive engineers design, develop and manufacture all types of vehicles.
 This is a popular career choice for engineers and there are many employers within this area of work offering placement and graduate opportunities.
 Top employers include Jaguar Land Rover, Mercedes AMG, Nissan, and McLaren.

 Energy engineering is a growth area as industry strives to find renewable and alternative energy sources.
-Energy Careers provides a good overview of the industry and has a catalogue of job profiles associated with the sector.
-Prospects: Energy Engineer provides further career and sector information.
+The Energy Institute provides a good overview of the industry and Prospects: Energy Engineer provides further career and sector information.

 Prospects: Nuclear Engineer provides a good overview of the role.
-The Nuclear Institute, a membership organisation for those working in this sector, produce a UK Nuclear Industry Booklet which provides a basic overview.
-The Nuclear Graduates scheme usually runs every year and recruits graduates for a variety of employers.
+The Nuclear Institute is a membership organisation and provides useful information about the sector and the Nuclear Graduates scheme usually runs every year and recruits graduates for a variety of employers.

 If you are interested in working overseas this may be the career area for you.
-My Oil and Gas Career includes a career section detailing different roles within the sector, information about employers and vacancies.
-The Society of Petroleum Engineers and Prospects: Petroleum Engineer both provide further sector and career information.
+My Oil and Gas Career includes a career section detailing different roles within the sector and information on relevant employers.
+The Society of Petroleum Engineers and Prospects: Petroleum Engineer both provide further industry and career information.